Mangalore Airport to Coorg taxi service and cab fare

 MTC cabs continuous focus on complying with customer demands and travel needs have positioned us as a true customer-centric player in the road travel/tourism sector.
 To make customers outstation travel truly memorable, we offer several Mangalore to Madikeri cab packages.
 Our website is continuously updated with the new seasonal packages that are launched.
 You can also call our customer care number to explore the various tour packages from Mangalore to Madikeri.
 After choosing any of these packages from Mangalore to Madikeri, you can be assured that you are getting the most efficient rates, the most courteous and experienced drivers, as well as MTC cabs, guaranteed service levels.
 Customers are provided with options for one way, single day as well as multi-day car packages from Mangalore to Madikeri.

 Best Places to visit in Madikeri / Coorg by Mangalore taxi

 Abbey Falls, Coorg

 Abbey falls or Abbi Falls has situated 1 km from the town of Madikeri.
 This waterfall is famous for its natural beauty.
-This is a famous picnic spot and is called as Jesse falls in the olden days.
+This is a famous picnic spot and is called Jesse falls in the olden days.

 Abbey falls located between the natural greenery of coffee plantations and spice estates are blessed with stunning beauty and serene calm.
 The falls has a wild beauty.
 Water cascading over rocks into the pool.
 The roaring sound of the waterfalls can be heard from the road.

 During Monsoon the water flow is very high and in dry seasons the flow is low.
-There is a hanging bridge here providing the amazing sight of this waterfalls.
+There is a hanging bridge here providing the amazing sight of these waterfalls.
 The best time to visit Abbey falls is early winter.
 Enjoy your journey while to Coor by Mangalore taxi service.